choudhurysr/serverless-nodejs/README.md

 # Overview
-A Serverless Nodejs Project that contains a set of Lamdas for building:
+A Serverless Nodejs Project
+* Contains a set of Lamdas
-* Rest API using AWS API Gateway
+* Build Rest API using AWS API Gateway
-* Perform CRUD operations using Use DynamoDB
+* Perform CRUD operations using DynamoDB
 * Send Email using AWS SES

 # What is Serverless?